 The cool and foggy weather calms travelers up the central mountains of Bali.
 Here you will find Lake Bratan among the peaks.
 The Ulun Danu Beratan Temple has served the Hindu inhabitants of the area by the beach for the past 1633 years.
 This temple was built to honor Danu, goddess of lakes, rivers and waters.
 The Goddess and Lake Beratan deliver agricultural products through irrigation canals.

 Tanah Lot Temple

-The largest Hindu temple in the whole of Indonesia is located in the middle of this island.
+The largest one of Hindu temples in Indonesia is located in the middle of Yogyakarta.
 This temple is a Hindu masterpiece, this unique temple is still being rebuilt.
 In fact, the first thing you see when hiking in Prambanan Park are the scattered stone ruins of the outer temple.
 As you head towards the center of the temple, you will see eight large temples and eight small temples.
 The temple remains from the 19th century.

-This temple in central Java is the largest Buddhist temple in the world.
+This temple in central Java is the largest Buddhist temples in Indonesia and in the world.
 Borobudur survived the Gunung Merapi volcanic eruptions, terrorist bombings and 2006 earthquakes.
 It is like a pyramid carved with walls reinforced from the bottom and five stories high.
 Moreover, in fact, the central dome is represented by three impressive Buddha statues.
 Perhaps the most important thing about the monument is that it was built by hand in the ninth century.
 It seems that this temple will remain forever.

 Also, other than temples, there are very beautiful islands surrounding the Indonesian peninsula where tourists can spend some time enjoy its soothing weather and turquoise water during the summer season.
 These island and beaches are good gateways after exploring Indonesia’s historical and cultural temples.